NeilJustice/ZenUnitAndMetalMock/README.md

    The default random seed is the number of seconds since 1970-01-01 00:00:00 UTC.
 --test-runs=<N>
    Repeat the running of all tests N times.
 Use a negative number to repeat forever.
-   For five random test run orderings, specify --random --test-runs=5.
+   For five random test run orderings on a CI/CD server to exercise the robustness of commits with respect to test run ordering, specify --random --test-runs=5.
 --no-skips
-   Exit with code 1 if any tests are skipped.
+   If any tests are skipped, exit with code 1 after running all tests.
+Useful option for CI/CD servers.

 Testing Filtration Options: